glu-lang/glu-book/_docs/structs_in_glu.md

 Using the `@packed` attribute allows you to gain memory efficiency at the cost of execution speed.
 This trade-off should be considered when deciding whether to pack a structure.

-## Overriding Operators for Structures
+## Overloading Operators for Structures

 Glu supports operator overloading, allowing you to define custom behavior for operators when used with your structures.
 Here is an example of overriding the equality operator `==` for the `Person` structure: